 The project is estimated to require an investment of $3.9bn, and the dam is designed for an operational life of 115 years.

 The project was conceptualised in the 1950s and 1960s by the Soviet Union, construction started in 1980 but was halted following the independence of Tajikistan.
 The construction works restarted in 2008 but were limited to the construction of safety-related and associated maintenance facilities.

-The techno-economic assessment study (TEAS) and environmental and social impact assessment (ESIA) phase for the project was completed in July 2014 with funds provided by the World Bank.
+The techno-economic assessment study (TEAS) and environmental and social impact assessment (ESIA) phase for the project were completed in July 2014 with funds provided by the World Bank.

 Design of the world’s tallest dam

-Rogun will be a rockfill dam with a clay core, with a foundation level of 965masl, a crest length of 660m, and a crest width of 20m.
+Rogun will be a rockfill dam with a clay core, with a foundation level of 965masl, crest length of 660m and crest width of 20m.